wolkdb/docs/source/index.html.md

 Open a connection by specifying the host and port of the SWARMDB node.
 Specific details may be found in the [SWARMDB configuration file](https://github.com/wolktoken/swarm.wolk.com/wiki/8.-SWARMDB-Server-Configuration,--Authentication-and-Voting#configuration-file).
 Owner should be a valid ENS domain.

-For Go API, if no IP, no port, or no owner address are defined (ip = 0, port = "", owner = "") then they will be pulled from the SwarmDB config file.
-Using the config file assumes the node is running locally.

 # Database